HongyuJiang/ChartFlow/README.md

 ![Teaser](preview1.png)

-> A visualization building tool base on vega-lite and the idea sourced by blueprin.
+> A visualization building tool base on [vega-lite](https://vega.github.io/vega-lite/) and the idea sourced by [Blueprint](https://docs.unrealengine.com/en-us/Engine/Blueprints/GettingStarted).
 Using module components and connection curve to define the data logic, visualiation and user interaction

 ![Demo](demo.gif)